Shineii86/GitUnzip/README.md

 [![GitHub Stars](https://img.shields.io/github/stars/Shineii86/GitUnzip?style=for-the-badge)](https://github.com/Shineii86/GitUnzip/stargazers)
 [![GitHub Forks](https://img.shields.io/github/forks/Shineii86/GitUnzip?style=for-the-badge)](https://github.com/Shineii86/GitUnzip/fork)

-**Upload a zip file from your phone, unzip it, and push the entire codebase to GitHub — all from Google Colab.
-No PC required.**
+**Upload a zip file from your phone, watch it unzip with live progress bars, and push the entire codebase to GitHub — all from Google Colab.**

 </div>

 ---

 > ℹ️ **ABOUT THIS TOOL**
-> - This notebook solves a common mobile limitation: GitHub's mobile app and website don't allow uploading folders or unzipping files.
+> - **GitUnzip** solves the mobile‑to‑GitHub workflow: you can't upload folders or unzip files directly from a phone browser.
-> - Upload a zip file from your phone's storage, and this tool extracts it and pushes all contents to a GitHub repository.
+> - Upload a zip, and this tool extracts it and pushes everything to your repository with beautiful progress animations.
 > - You need a **GitHub Personal Access Token (classic)** with `repo` scope.
-> - The target repository must already exist (create it first on GitHub).

 ---

 ## 🎯 What is This Tool?

-**Mobile Zip to GitHub** bridges the gap between mobile file management and GitHub.
-If you've ever tried to upload a project folder from your phone to GitHub, you know it's impossible—the mobile interface only allows uploading individual files, not folders, and certainly doesn't unzip archives.
+**GitUnzip** bridges the gap between mobile file management and GitHub.
+It provides a seamless, animated experience for uploading entire project folders from your phone to GitHub — something that's impossible through the GitHub mobile site alone.

-This tool lets you:
-- **Upload a zip file** directly from your phone's storage.
-- **Automatically unzip** it in the cloud.
-- **Push the entire folder structure** to a GitHub repository.

-Perfect for:
-- Backing up code written on mobile IDEs.
-- Sharing projects when you're away from your computer.
-- Quickly pushing downloaded templates or starter kits to GitHub.
+### ✨ New in This Version

+- **Live Progress Bars** – Watch real‑time progress for extraction, file copying, and push operations.
+- **Cleaner UI** – Only essential fields are visible; the tool handles the rest.

 ---